 |Ass.
 Prof. Ing.
 Mgr.
 Jitka Janová, Ph.D.||Vice-Rector for Quality and HR Management|

-The activities of the task force and the implementing of individual phases are supervised by the so-called Steering Committee, headed by the Rector of Mendel University, Prof. Ing.
+The activities of the Working Group and the implementing of individual phases are supervised by the Steering Committee, headed by the Rector of Mendel University, prof. Ing.
 Danuše Nerudová, Ph.D., and consisting of University management and senior University professional staff.

 For more information on HRS4R please contact:

-The Award was sought within the framework of the OP RDE Project The Development of Research and Development Capacities at Mendel University in Brno CZ.02.2.69/0.0/0.0/16_028/0006175, whose Key Activity 1 is to set up the strategic management of a research organisation in accordance with the conditions for obtaining the HR Award.
-The Project has been in progress since 1 March 2018 under the leadership of Vice-Rector Adam; the guarantor of Key Activity 1 is Vice-Rector Janová.
+The implementation of HRS4R takes place within the framework of the OP RDE Project The Development of Research and Development Capacities at Mendel University in Brno CZ.02.2.69/0.0/0.0/16_028/0006175, whose Key Activity 1 is to set up the strategic management of a research organisation in accordance with the conditions for obtaining the HR Award.
+The Project has been in progress since 1 March 2018 under the leadership of Vice-Rector Vojtěch Adam; the guarantor of Key Activity 1 is Vice-Rector Jitka Janová.

 The European Charter for Researchers is a set of general principles and requirements that clarify the role, responsibilities and rights of researchers and their employers.
 The aim of the Charter is to ensure that relations between researchers and employers contribute to success in the development, transfer, sharing and dissemination of knowledge and technical development and in the development of researchers’ careers.
 The Charter also acknowledges the value of all forms of mobility that are used to improve work development of researchers.
 In this regard, the Charter provides a framework for researchers, employers and investors, which encourages them to responsible professional activities in their working environment and to mutual recognition.
 The Charter is intended for all researchers in the European Union at all levels of career.

 Your feedback to HRMO Services